uvaiskarni/uvaiskarni.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-  Overall tracking performance comparing two MOT methods on MOT 17 data set using average of DPM, SDP and Faster R-CNN object detectors
+  Overall tracking performance comparing two MOT methods on MOT 17 data set using average of DPM, SDP and Faster R-CNN object detectors.
 </div>

 DNN-based methods can help MOT during the detection and Re-ID stages.
 Target Re-Identification, as shown in the graph below, plays a critical role in improving MOT performance.
 Target Re-Identification contributes significantly to improved performance.
 The MOTA rises from 20.5 percent to 43.2 percent.
 The Target Re-Identification task makes it possible to track pedestrians more reliably by reducing fragmentation, reducing ID switches, and increasing the number of tracks tracked.
 Furthermore, a comparison of appearance features between DNN-based Re-ID features, RGB, and HSV color spaces demonstrates the robustness of Re-ID features.
-Tight clusters in the visualisation represent the Re-ID feature's robustness.
+Tight clusters in the visualization represent the Re-ID feature's robustness.

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">